ymaGo/Easy_Machine_Learning/README.md

 For some machine learning algorithms, I created the xlxs file to realize the algorithm at the same time, this is veryhelpfull for me to understand the algorithm.

-I did this job one year ago.
+I did this job about one year ago.

 Hope they are usefull to you.